bilal-fazlani/commanddotnet/docs/Help/help.md

 Set `CommandContext.ShowHelpOnExit = true` to let the middleware print the help.
 This will be the last output for the context.

-Help will not print if an exceptions the middleware.
+Help will not print if an exception occurs in the middleware.

 ### PrintHelp()